 In this post, we’ll explore six of the top skills women business owners have that make them effective entrepreneurs.

 For years, women have excelled in care-related industries.
-A report by the National Women’s Business Council showed women-owned businesses dominated men and equal-ownership firms in the health care and social assistance industries.
 One explanation for this is because women are generally stronger empathizers than men.
 To run a business in these industries, it is imperative that business owners are empathetic to their patients or customers.
 Without empathy, it can be difficult to work in health care and social-related businesses.